ArchExalt/credential-manager-kotlin/README.md

     }
 ```
 # What to do in case you forgot your key/keystore passwords?
+In case [original guide](https://support.google.com/googleplay/android-developer/answer/9842756) was quite hard for you to master, feel free to follow these steps:
 1. Go to Google Console, select "change signing key" and then "from Java storage".
 Be careful, you gotta use two different key aliases from your keystore, key1 and key2.
 2. Install newest [JDK](https://jdk.java.net/22/) and open the folder with your JDK in PowerShell.
 For example:
 ```